 Being overweight or obese is associated with reduced white matter integrity throughout the brain.
 It is not yet clear which physiological systems mediate the association between inter-individual variation in adiposity and white matter.
-We tested whether composite indicators of cardiovascular, lipid, glucose, and inflammatory factors would mediate the adiposity-related variation in white matter microstructure, measured with diffusion tensor imaging on a group of neurologically healthy adults (N=155).
-A composite factor representing adiposity (comprised of body mass index and waist circumference) was negatively associated fractional anisotropy, and increased radial diffusivity, throughout the brain, a pattern linked to myelin structure changes in non-human animal models.
+We tested whether composite indicators of cardiovascular, lipid, glucose, and inflammatory factors would mediate the adiposity-related variation in white matter microstructure, measured with diffusion tensor imaging on a group of neurologically healthy adults (N = 155).
+A composite factor representing adiposity (comprised of body mass index and waist circumference) was associated with smaller fractional anisotropy and greater radial diffusivity throughout the brain, a pattern previously linked to myelin structure changes in non-human animal models.
 A similar global negative association was found for factors representing inflammation and, to a lesser extent, glucose regulation.
-In contrast, factors for blood pressure and dyslipidemia had positive associations with white matter in isolated brain regions.
-Taken together, these competing influences on the diffusion signal were significant mediators linking adiposity to white matter and explained up to fifty-percent of the adiposity-white matter variance.
-These results provide the first evidence for contrasting physiological pathways, a globally distributed immunity-linked negative component and a more localized vascularlinked positive component, that associate adiposity to individual differences in the microstructure of white matter tracts in otherwise healthy adults.
+In contrast, factors for blood pressure and dyslipidemia had positive association signal were significant mediators linking adiposity to white matter and explained up to fifty-percent of the adiposity-white matter variance.
+These results provide the first evidence for contrasting physiological pathways, a globally distributed immunity-linked negative component and a more localized vascular-linked positive component, that associate adiposity to individual differences in the microstructure of white matter tracts in otherwise healthy adults.